GEUS-Glaciology-and-Climate/GC-Net-level-1-data-processing/L1/_ReadMe_L1.txt

 	- Interpolated firn or ice temperature at 10 m below the surface
 	- Calculated solar an azimuth angles
 	- Sensible and latent heat fluxes calculated after Steffen and Demaria (1996)
+	- Inter- or extrapolated latitude and longitude based on multi-year GPS measurements (only possible at Swiss Camp, Crawford Point 1, NASA-U, GITS, Tunu-N, DYE-2, JAR1, NASA-E, NASA-SE and Petermann-ELA)

 Important links: